 It’s not complicated.
 Really.
 All you have to do is care about your nonprofit’s mission.

 It all begins with the simple question of why your nonprofit exists.
-Is it there to file the prettiest forms with the IRS every year – or to solve a problem in your community?
+Does it exist to file forms with the IRS every year?
+Or to solve a problem in your community?
 Advocacy involves “solving problems.”
 Who can do it?
 Everyone, especially board members who can Stand For Your Mission.

 Every single day, nonprofits engage in advocacy that advances their missions.
 Explore everyday examples and case studies of success stories from across the country.
 See how the network of the National Council of Nonprofits successfully connects various policy dots across state lines to counter threats and seize opportunities.